sshniro/zap-docs/source/includes/contributing.md

 * Please use appropriate, informative, rather formal language.

-* When you're writing reference documentation for a method, phrase the main method description in terms of what it does ("Gets," "Lists," "Creates," "Searches"), rather than what the developer would use it to do ("Get," "List," "Create," "Search").
+* When you're writing reference documentation for a method, phrase the main method description in terms of what it does ("Gets," "Starts," "Creates," "Lists"), rather than what the developer would use it to do ("Get," "Start," "Create," "List").

-    - Recommended: tasks.insert: Creates a new task on the specified task list.
+    - Recommended: action.scan: Starts the Spider on the specified URL.
-    - Not recommended: tasks.insert: Create a new task on the specified task list.
+    - Not recommended: action.scan: Start the Spider on the specified URL

-### Principles of Good Style

-* Check the spelling and grammar in your contributions.
-Most editors include a spell checker or have an available spell-checking plugin.

-* Avoid disclaimers, opinions, and value judgements.
-Words like "easily", "just", and "simple" are loaded with assumptions.
-Something might seem easy to you, but be difficult for another person.
-Try to avoid these whenever possible.

-* Use simple, to the point sentences without complicated jargon.
-Compound sentences, chains of clauses, and location-specific idioms can make text hard to understand and translate.
-If a sentence can be split in two, it probably should.
-Avoid semicolons.
-Use bullet lists when appropriate.

-* Provide context.
-Don't use abbreviations without explaining them.
-Don't mention non zap contents without linking to them.
+* Spell out the abbreviation or acronym before introducing them in the sentence.
+If the abbreviation is well known such as API or ZAP or HTML, you can use it without spelling it first.

 ### Formatting

-* For sections (Titles), use the following capitalization rules: Capitalization of the first word, and all other words, except for closed-class words.
+* Capitalization:

+    * For titles of a section, Capitalize of the first letter of each word except for the [closed-class words](http://babelnet.sbg.ac.at/themepark/grammar/classes.htm) such as determiners, pronouns, conjunctions, and prepositions

-    - Example - The Spider Tutorial with APIs
+      - Example: The Spider Tutorial **with** APIs

+    * For normal sentences dont capitalize random words in the middle of the sentences.

+* Number formatting
+    * In general spell out the number if it is less than ten.
+     - Example: The passive scan showed nine warnings.

+    *

+### Punctuation

+*

 ## Markdown Syntax